virada-k/retail-sales-behavior-analysis-instacart/04-tableau-dashboard/README.md

 **💡 Recommendation:**

-**- Stock Optimization:** Adjust inventory replenishment cycles with the 10-day reorder frequency to minimize losses (especially for perishables) to avoid stock-outs.
+  - **Stock Optimization:** Adjust inventory replenishment cycles with the 10-day reorder frequency to minimize losses (especially for perishables) to avoid stock-outs.

-**- Resource Allocation:** Use the volume insights to forecast packing and delivery capacity requirements for the top 5 departments, ensuring the most popular items are always 'added to card.'
+  - **Resource Allocation:** Use the volume insights to forecast packing and delivery capacity requirements for the top 5 departments, ensuring the most popular items are always 'added to card.'